 A Note from Professor Konchitchki

 As you consider whether or not to waive this class, I encourage you to consider a few things.
 First, most importantly, this course covers topics well beyond basic accounting rules.
 Indeed, this course provides big-picture insights on the intersection between financial reporting, capital markets, financial decision making, and the macroeconomy.
-These topics are strongly tied to your role as a manger.
+These topics are strongly tied to your role as a manager.
 They also provide you with high return on your MBA investment and with strong foundations for other classes at Haas.
 In the past, even CPAs who waived it expressed their dissatisfaction with their decision to waive this course because of its richness and importance as part of the MBA studies.

 Overall, this course provides financial literacy along a number of dimensions, enabling success in future student careers and in real life situations.
 It covers the language of the business world — how events in the life of a company map into financial data and how to read balance sheets, income statements, statements of cash flows, and other financial reports of primary importance for investors, suppliers, analysts, banks, regulators and other users of financial data.

 The course also shows from where financial amounts are coming, as well as it introduces key topics in financial statement analysis and fair value accounting – topics at the heart of the business world nowadays.